json-api/json-api/_format/1.1/index.md

 not a well-standardized concept.
 Therefore, JSON:API provides its own [definition of a query parameter](#appendix-query-details).

-For the most part, JSON:API's definition coincides with coloquial usage, and its details can be safely ignored.
+For the most part, JSON:API's definition coincides with colloquial usage, and its details can be safely ignored.
 However, one important consequence of this definition is that a URL like the following is considered to have two distinct query parameters: